 Cardiac rehabilitation is a programme of exercise and/or lifestyle sessions offered to cardiac patients after they’ve had a cardiac event.
 It is designed to help patients get back on their feet – both physically and mentally – after a cardiac event or procedure.
-It can involve gym sessions or other tailored exercise, dietary advice, education, and/or emotional support.
+It can involve gym sessions or other tailored exercises, dietary advice, education, and/or emotional support.

 The programme is generally open to those who have had a heart attack (MI), bypass, coronary angioplasty and those fitted with an ICD.